Thank you for subscribing

 Appliances

-DCCEEW reports that appliances account for approximately 25 per cent of your home energy use.
+DCCEEW reports that appliances account for about 25 per cent of your home energy use.
 There are some appliances that you aren’t in control of in rental properties, such as the water heater, air conditioner, pool pump, dishwasher, and sometimes the clothes dryer.
 But renters do usually supply their own refrigerator and freezer, clothes washing machine, and entertainment devices like televisions, gaming consoles, and computer monitors.

 When you next need to purchase one of these appliances, look carefully at their labelled energy star ratings and buy the most efficient model that you can afford.
 It may be slightly more expensive to purchase, but it will save you money in the long run.